mauvera94/notes-garage/Estimating the Impact of Changes in Funnel Steps on Overall Conversion Rate.md

 Substitute the new conversion rate for the target step into the CR formula:

 $\text{New CR}_{overall} = CR_{step1} \times CR_{step2} \times\dots \text{(New) CR}_{stepk} \dots \times CR_{stepN}$

+>[!note]- In case a journey splits
+> Remember that if a journey splits you must calculate CR separately and weight by the proportion of users taking that path [[Calculating overall product Conversion Rate with split journeys]]

 4. **Determine the Impact**
 - **Absolute Impact**: